 The Company continues to operate Marley Drug as a separate segment of its business.
-Marley Drug also has an e-commerce platform, which allows consumers to purchase their FDA approved medications online and have them shipped directly to their residence.
-The addition of Marley Drug has also helped facilitate an increase in ZYPITAMAG[®] revenue in recent years.
+During 2022, Marley Drug launched its e-commerce platform, which allows consumers to purchase their FDA approved medications online and have them shipped directly to their residence.
+The addition of Marley Drug has also helped facilitate an increase in ZYPITAMAG[®] revenue.

-Acquisitions, licensing, or marketing partnerships for new commercial products
+Acquisitions, licensing or marketing partnerships for new commercial products